Updated July 5, 2023

 Overview of TCP/IP

 - Data Link Layer defines the format of the data on the network.
 Physical addressing is done in the Data Link Layer.
-MAC Address of source and destination are assigned to the data packet to form a frame.
+The data packet assigns MAC addresses of the source and destination to form a frame.

-- In the network layer, the unit of communication is a Packets.
-This layer provides an IP Address of the source and destination to each segment to form a packet.
-Network Layer provides functions such as Logical addressing i.e IP Addressing, Path determination and routing.
-Routing is a method of moving data packet from source to destination.
+- In the network layer, the unit of communication is a Packet.
+This layer provides each segment’s IP Address of the source and destination to form a packet.
+In addition, the network Layer provides functions such as Logical addressing, i.e., IP Addressing, Path determination, and routing.
+Routing is a method of moving data packets from source to destination.

 - Based on the IP Address and mask, routing decisions are made in the network.
-Whereas Path Determination is the process of choosing the best possible path for data delivery to the receiver.
-It uses protocols such as OSPF (Open Shortest Path First), BGP( Border Gateway Protocol), etc.
+At the same time, Path Determination is the process of choosing the best possible path for data delivery to the receiver.
+It uses OSPF protocols (Open Shortest Path First), BGP( Border Gateway Protocol), etc.

 - The transport layer is responsible for transferring data from one location to another.
-It controls the reliability of communication through segmentation, flow control, and error control.
+It controls communication reliability through segmentation, flow control, and error control.

 - Segmentation is the process of dividing received data into small units called segments.

-Transport Layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
-A group of bots called checksum is added to each segment to find out the received segment which has errors.
+- Error Control: The transport layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
+A group of bots called checksum adds to each segment to determine the received segment with errors.

 There are 2 protocols used in the Transport layer:

-User Datagram Protocol uses connectionless service. i.e UDP delivers data packets without setting a predefined path hence no session is established for connection.
+- User Datagram Protocol: User Datagram Protocol uses a connectionless service. i.e., UDP delivers data packets without setting a predefined path; hence no session is established for connection.
 In UDP, the path depends on the traffic of the available path.

-Transmission Control Protocol uses a connection-oriented service.
-In connection-oriented service, TCP decides a path data units are delivered via the decided path.
-When the TCP conversation is finished, the session is terminated.
+- Transmission Control Protocol: Transmission Control Protocol uses a connection-oriented service.
+In a connection-oriented service, TCP decides a path data units are delivered via the decided path.
+When the TCP conversation finishes, the session terminates.

 The unit of communication in the application layer is the message.
 It allows the user to access internet services.
-It is used by network applications that use the internet.
-Many protocols are defined in this layer to provide service like FTP for file transfer, HTTP or HTTPS for accessing www i.e World Wide Web, SMTP for electronic mail, TELNET for Virtual Terminals, etc.
+Network applications that use the internet commonly utilize the TCP/IP protocol suite.
+This layer defines numerous protocols, such as FTP for file transfer and HTTP or HTTPS for accessing the World Wide Web (WWW).
+World Wide Web, SMTP for electronic mail, TELNET for Virtual Terminals, etc.

-Below is the list of commonly used TCP/IP protocols:-
+Below is a list of commonly used TCP/IP protocols:

-HTPPS stands for HyperText Transfer Protocol Secure.
+HTTPS stands for HyperText Transfer Protocol Secure.
 HTTPS establishes a connection between the client and the server for data transmission.
 It is a secure transmission.
-The client mainly uses this HTTPS to send private information like credit card details, online transactions, etc to the server across the internet connection.
+The client mainly uses this HTTPS to send private information like credit card details, online transactions, etc., to the server across the internet connection.

 FTP Stands for File Transfer Protocol.
 It uses TCP services to transfer files from one host to another.
-It establishes a connection between two hosts. after the connection is established, the host can send and receive data or files.
+It establishes a connection between two hosts.
+After establishing the connection, the host can send and receive data or files.

 SMTP stands for Simple Mail Transfer Protocol.
-It is a widely used and most important protocol used to transfer emails from sender to receiver.
-It is an application layer protocol as we have seen previously.
-It is a Push protocol that is used to send an email.
+Users widely use and consider it the essential protocol for transferring emails from senders to receivers.
+It is an application layer protocol, as we have seen previously.
+It is a Push protocol that users employ to send an email.
 After that, POP post office protocol) or IMAP (internet message access protocol) protocols retrieve emails on the receiver end.

 TELNET stands for Terminal Network.
-It establishes the connection between the local computer and remote computer in a way that the local terminal seems to be a terminal at the remote system.
+It establishes the connection between the local computer and the remote computer so that the local terminal seems to be a terminal in the remote system.

 FTP stands for File Transfer Protocol.
-It is an internet protocol used for transferring the data, media files from one computer to another computer.
+People utilize an internet protocol to transfer data and media files from one computer to another.

 Advantages of TCP/IP

-- Provides scalability feature, this feature allows adding N number of networks without disturbing current services.
+- Provides scalability feature that allows adding N number of networks without disturbing current services.

-- It is interoperable, which means it allows two different systems to communicate over a heterogeneous network.
+- It is interoperable, allowing two different systems to communicate over a heterogeneous network.

-- It is an open-source i.e. free to use.
+- It is open-source, i.e., free to use.
 Anyone can use it for communication.

-- It is an industry-standard model which is developed to solve problems related to communication over a network
+- An industry-standard model developed to solve problems related to communication over a network.

-- It assigns a unique IP address to each device across the network. so each device is identified uniquely over the network.
+- It assigns a unique IP address to each device across the network.
+Each device receives a unique identification over the network.

-In this article, we have seen what is TCP/IP, detailed explanation of the layers in the TCP/IP and advantages of using it over the network.
+This article has seen what TCP/IP, a detailed explanation of the layers in TCP/IP, and the advantages of using it over the network is.

-This has been a guide to What is TCP/IP.
-Here we discuss the working, advantages, and layers in the TCP/IP.
+This has been a guide to What is TCP/IP?
+Here we discuss the basic concept, working, advantages, and layers in the TCP/IP, respectively.
 You can also go through our other suggested articles to learn more –